sourcegraph/handbook/content/people-ops/cecily-bio.md

 ### Things I am aware of that trigger anxious feelings/feelings of less than at work

 Making mistakes that affect my coworkers.
-I want to help my coworkers as much as I can.
-Feedback in all forms is greatly appreciated, as it helps alleviate any uncertainties I may have around a deliverable.
+I want to help my coworkers as much as I can and highly value - and encourage - feedback in all forms.

 ### Areas of knowledge

-Work-wise: organized documentation, coordination, communication
+Work-wise: making information digestible, organized documentation, coordination, communication

 Life-wise: space, psychology, camping